-Or click the book to pay by debit/credit
+Or click the book for an author's copy

 Hidden Princess: The Rebirth of Making Mary